We get asked fairly regularly about moving our app from one server to another. The answer to this question is very dependent on your environment.

 Migrate “system” stuff (groups, sites, etc…)

-- In your c:\program files\splunk\etc\apps\cisco_cdr\lookups are a few files to copy into their new location:
+- From your old server in the $SPLUNK_HOME\etc\apps\cisco_cdr\lookups folder there are a few files to copy into their new location:

 - Just put them in the same location on the new server, overwriting whatever’s there.